Jeswang/Hearthstone-Deck-Tracker-Mac/README.md

 1) Download latest release [here](https://github.com/Jeswang/Hearthstone-Deck-Tracker-Mac/releases)
 2) Extract file
 3) Run "Deck Tracker.app"
-4) Create or copy your decks in [http://www.hearthstone.com.cn/cards/builder/](http://www.hearthstone.com.cn/cards/builder/) or [http://www.hearthpwn.com/](http://www.hearthpwn.com/)
+4) Create your deck in deck manager
-5) Update the deck using your builder id
+5) Select the deck manager and the tracker will just show the cards in selected deck
 6) Play!

 How it works